-The Corporation is governed by a Board of Directors comprised of four volunteer members (the "Corporation Board of Directors") and the Executive Director of HRC.
-The Corporation's Executive Director oversees the day-to-day operations of the Corporation.
-The current members of the Corporation Board of Directors and their principal occupations are set forth in the following table:
+The Corporation is governed by a Board of Directors comprised of nine volunteer members from the community (the "Board of Directors").
+The Director of IRC is also a member of the Advisory Committee.
+Members of the Board of Directors serve a term of one year.
+The current members of the Board of Directors and their principal occupations are set forth in the table below.